rickard67/LSP-Pascal-Library/README.md

 The document formatting request is sent from the client to the server to format a whole document.

+The returned array should be used to edit your document.
+You should always apply changes from the end of the document.
+Some servers may reverse the returned array for you.
+Others may not.
+So you need to check the returned array.

 ```
 // Event to catch response from the server
 FLSPClient1.OnDocumentFormatting := OnDocumentFormatting1;